Brands are built on cultural DNA and therefore, must evolve with the times and shifting consumer desires.

 For example, we have worked on Venus since 1998.
 Back then, launching a blue female razor at Gillette was revolutionary.
 It was assumed blue = man and pink = woman.
 But human’s relationship with color runs much deeper that that.
 By melding the mythological story of Venus being born of the waters with the spa trend – which addressed woman’s need for pampering and reconnecting with the natural world – the visual equities of color, texture, movement were brought to life in a trend-focused way and Venus was on track to become the #1 female shaving brand.

 Trends are an exciting territory to explore.
 They can add an element of humanity to the branding process.
 By following this roadmap you can be confident that your brand will stay current and deliver results for years.

-Contributed to BSI by: Meg Asaro, Cultural Curator, Toniq
+Contributed to Branding Strategy Insider by: Meg Asaro, Cultural Curator, Toniq